 Ensuring you are taking your supplements in the best possible way for their absorption is just as important as remembering to take them.
 Follow these tips from Dr Sarah to make sure you are doing just that.

 Avoid washing down supplements with tea or coffee, which can bind iron and other minerals such as zinc, magnesium and calcium, to reduce their absorption.

-Dr Sarah says, ‘Some minerals require good levels of stomach acidity for optimal absorption, while fat soluble ingredients, such as co-enzyme Q10, evening primrose oil, fish oils and vitamins A, D, E, K are absorbed more readily alongside foods supplying some fats.
+It's a good idea to be aware of which types of foods might help with the absorption of supplements.
+Some minerals require good levels of stomach acidity for optimal absorption, while fat soluble ingredients, such as co-enzyme Q10, evening primrose oil, fish oils and vitamins A, D, E, K are absorbed more readily alongside foods supplying some fats, such as:

-This explains why some of our ranges contain foods that can aid absorption.
+This explains why some of our ranges contain ingredients that can aid absorption.
 Healthspan's Vitamin D3 50 Plus, for example, not only provides the optimum strength for people over the age of 50, but also includes olive oil for optimum absorption.